google/tcmalloc/docs/stats.md

 The next section show the state of the filler at peak demand (i.e., when the maximum number of pages was in use).
-Specifically, we show the number of free (backed) pages as well as unmapped pages, and the number of the four different types of hugepages active at that time.
+Specifically, we show the number of free (backed) pages as well as unmapped pages.
 If there are multiple peaks, we return the state at the latest one of them.

 If applicable, an additional section tracks the behavior that skips subreleasing